6 Strategies for a Thriving Workplace from Meta Community

 Work with your Data Protection Officer to put a plan in place in the event that an employee files an Employee Subject Data Access Request.

 Learn how Aware enables Workplace customers to achieve GDPR compliance.

 6. Demonstrate ROI benefits of Workplace from Meta

 At some point, your leadership team will ask the inevitable question:

 Your job is to show the tangible benefits of your Workplace from Meta community.
 The more you can tie the measurement of organizational gains to business revenue, the better.

 Some example stories you could tell include decreased time-to-knowledge, shortened on-boarding periods or more connected remote workers.

-Building an ROI story may take some creativity, but identify a business challenge that leadership is tackling and tell a story around how Workplace is helping solve for it.
+Building an ROI story may take some creativity, but identify a business challenge that leadership is tackling and tell a story around how Workplace from Meta is helping solve for it.
 As your Workplace community continues to thrive, you’ll see the benefits come from every corner of the organization!